Antonio Santin: Biography

 During his time in Trieste, he also protected the Slovene and Croatian members of his congregation, being moreover "conscious of the fact, which he many times reported to the Holy See, that they may stray away from the Church, joining Communism."
 He opposed the Fascist process of internment in the first phase of the war.

 Santin gave "signals of disapproval" as regards the racial laws and the persecution of Jews.
 He had previously preached in Slovenian and Croatian, which he knew.
-He later wrote that he only opposed the use of šćaveta, which according to Santin "wans't Glagolitic, an admitted liturgical language," because it wasn't Latin, which "was the liturgical language."
+He later wrote that he only opposed the use of šćaveta, which according to Santin "wasn't Glagolitic, an admitted liturgical language," because it wasn't Latin, which "was the liturgical language."
 He wrote about the matter to the Holy See, asking that Latin be established as the only language, which "was what the church had always wanted."
 Santin later stated that he "attempted to make both the [local] clergy and the people understand that we couldn't go on with the quarrels that had upset the spirit and the peace of the sacre funzioni, and that adapting liturgically to Latin was obeying to the Church."

-After the war, Santin was accused both in Yugoslavia and Italy of having been too close to Mussolini's government, and that because of that he may be held partially responsible for the process of denationalization in the Julian march.
+After the war, Santin was accused both in Yugoslavia and Italy of having been too close to Mussolini's government, and because of that he may be held partially responsible for the process of italianization in the Julian march.
 His role and responsibility in the process of denationalization of Istria continued to be discussed by historians even after the fall of communism.
 He intervened several times to protect the Slovenian and Croatian population, and sent a letter of protest to Mussolini.
 On the other hand, he opposed actions of resistance because those caused retaliation.

 Santin advocated that the Julian March remain part of Italy, and later opposed the passage of northern Istria to Yugoslavia.
 As the bishop of Trieste, he was very straightforward and had "at times authoritarian ways" with the Triestine laity.
 He opposed the Catholics' opening to the liberal left-wing, which, nonetheless, came about, and produced the election of Slovenian Dušan Hreščak to the municipal council in 1964.

 He remained bishop of Trieste for a long time, until 1975.
-He died on March 21, 1981.
+He died on 17 March 1981, aged 85, in Trieste.